intjelic/python-sfml/doc/source/api/audio.rst

    The audio listener defines the global properties of the audio environment, it defines where and how sounds and musics are heard.

-   If :class:`sfml.graphics.View` is the eyes of the user, then :class:`sfml.audio.Listener` is his ears (by the way, they are often linked together -- same position, orientation, etc.).
+   If :class:`.View` is the eyes of the user, then :class:`Listener` is his ears (by the way, they are often linked together -- same position, orientation, etc.).

-   :class:`sfml.audio.Listener` is a simple interface, which allows to setup the listener in the 3D audio environment (position and direction), and to adjust the global volume.
+   :class:`Listener` is a simple interface, which allows to setup the listener in the 3D audio environment (position and direction), and to adjust the global volume.

-   Because the listener is unique in the scene, :class:`sfml.audio.Listener` only contains class methods and doesn't have to be instanciated.
+   Because the listener is unique in the scene, :class:`Listener` only contains class methods and doesn't have to be instanciated.

    Usage example::

       # move the listener to the position (1, 0, -5)
-      sfml.audio.Listener.set_position(sfml.system.Vector3(1, 0, -5))
+      sf.Listener.set_position(sfml.system.Vector3(1, 0, -5))

       # make it face the right axis (1, 0, 0)
-      sfml.audio.Listener.set_direction(sfml.system.Vector3(1, 0, 0))
+      sf.Listener.set_direction(sfml.system.Vector3(1, 0, 0))

       # reduce the global volume
-      sfml.audio.Listener.set_global_volume = 50
+      sf.Listener.set_global_volume = 50

    .. classmethod:: get_global_volume()